ut-issl/s2e-documents/Specifications/Component/AOCS/Spec_RWJitter.md

                 </div>

                 - At all speeds, the characteristics of the actual RW are well simulated.
-                -  At 8000 rpm, the noise is more prominent in the S2E simulation than in the experimental results.
+                -  At 8000rpm, the noise is more prominent in the S2E simulation than in the experimental results.

     2. X-axis torque waterfall
         1. overview
-            - The RW model is rotated at 1000, 2000, ... , 9000rpm, and the jitter torque time domain data was extracted.
-Then, FFT was applied the data by Matlab, and the waterfall plot was plotted.
+            - The RW model is rotated at 1000, 2000, ..., 9000rpm, and the jitter torque time-domain data was extracted.
+Then, FFT was applied to the data by Matlab, and the waterfall plot was plotted.
         2. initial condition
             - same as the initial condition of the verification about the time domain data
         3. result